|I was fortunate to be provided the opportunity to experience the outdoors at an early age, and became

 provided for me and my family.

-new every day.
+and learning something new every day.

 If you are reading all of this, you are most likely searching for a taxidermist.
 I welcome any calls